charlesfinney/CalimeroBot/README.md

 CalimeroBot

 CalimeroBot the egg-shaped lunchbox/bookbag that follows you around!
-A toy to let your imagination run wild!
-Make, build, and expand with open hardware. a robot that YOU can learn to program, hack, and customize, as opposed to toy robots limited by a fixed design.
+Instead of carrying heavy books or your lunch, let CalimeroBot do it for you.
+A toy robot to let your imagination run wild!
+Make, build, and expand with open hardware. a robot that YOU can learn to program, hack, and customize, as opposed to toy robots limited by a prefixed design.

-educational robot and event networking platform for hackers, students, Kids, and engineers of all ages.
+More than just a robot butler an educational robot and event networking platform for hackers, students, Kids, and engineers of all ages.